 Immediately following the opening meeting, a tour of facility was conducted.
-The auditor was escorted by the facility's PREA Compliance Manager and center director.
+The auditor was escorted by the facility's PREA Compliance Manager and director for operations.
 The auditor toured all resident living, work, and program areas.
 The auditor was given unimpeded access to all areas of the facility.

 During the tour, the auditor reviewed PREA related documentation and materials located on bulletin boards, and pertinent log entries made by staff who visit work and program areas.
 The auditor assessed camera surveillance, potential blind spots, and physical supervision requirements as applied to a community correctional confinement requirements.
 Additional areas of focus during the facility tour included an assessment of limits to cross-gender viewing (can residents shower, dress, and use the toilet facilities without exposing themselves to employees of the opposite gender).
 External advocacy and "internal hotline" information was assessed while touring the facilities.
+Due to a change in providing residents with PIN numbers the confidential call system was not operational.
+The GEO Area Regional Manager began the process to alleviate the problem.
+A corrective action plan was required and completedon November 8, 2020.
 Postings (in English and Spanish) regarding PREA violation reporting and the agency's zero tolerance policy for sexual abuse and sexual harassment were prominently displayed in all living units, and throughout the facility.
 The tour revealed adequate camera coverage, and physical supervision.
 A review of logbooks and records revealed documentation of security and PREA rounds.